cseAtIITK/admissions-website/src/announcements/2015-03-19-PG-admissions-May-2015.md

 > Indian Institute of Technology Kanpur,\
 > Kanpur, UP, 208016.

-The [online portal] for filling the application will be up from *May 19, 2015* to *April 15, 2015*.
+The [online portal] for filling the application will be up from *March 19, 2015* to *April 15, 2015*.
 After completion of the online form, make sure that your printed application reaches us by *April 20, 2015*.
 Note that if you are applying under any of the reserved